bmullan/ciab-remote-desktop/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Thanks to HTML5, once the CIAB Remote Desktop System is installed on a Server/VM/Cloud
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;instance, all you need to access your desktop(s) is an HTML5 capable web browser!

-## CIAB Remote Desktop System - v2.1
+## CIAB Remote Desktop System

-### v 2.1 introduces the following improvements and new features:
+**CIAB Remote Desktop System current version - v2.1** introduces the following improvements and new features:

 Both file uploads and downloads now work between a Users local PC and their CIAB Remote Desktop system.